KEGarciaLab/aMSM_Pipeline/README.md

 * `--slurm_job_limit` The user's slurm job limit.
 Only used for remote runs when slurm job limit is not 500.
 * `--younger_uses_mcribs` Use this flag to indicate that M-CRIB-S files need to be used for the younger timepoint
 * `--older_uses_mcribs` USe this flag to indicate that M-CRIB-S files need to be used for the older timepoint
+* `--uses_rescaled` Include this flag if you wish to use rescaled surfaces for freesurfer subjects.
+M-CRIB-S subjects always use rescaled surfaces.

 <a name="run-msm-bl-to-all"></a>
 ### `run_msm_bl_to_all`